 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 15 Late Spring Date: May 29 Most Frequently Seen: May 3-17
+Early Spring Date: April 15 Late Spring Date: May 29 Best Dates to See in Spring: April 29 - May 24

-Black-throated Blue Warblers are one of the most common warbler species at Monticello Park.
+Spring: Black-throated Blue Warblers are one of the most common warbler species at Monticello Park.
 Many are seen during the first few weeks in May.
-They are found mostly in the eastern half of North America.
 They nest in Canada, the northern states, and the Appalachian Mountains, preferring deciduous or mixed forests.